PlasmaHH/vdb/README.md

 #### `bt/f`
 This is like `bt` but also passes the `full` parameter to backtrace to show all local variables per stackframe.
 These are not currently filtered.
 #### `backtrace`
-This is an unmodified gdb version, that is it is running the decorator, but not additional filters and outputs.
+This is an unmodified gdb version, that is running the decorator, but not additional filters and outputs.
 It may be overridden by additional gdb plugins that you have.
 This has the added disadvantage that the `n` showspec doesn't have any effect, as well as the RTTI warning filter not working.

 ## vmmap
 A module that allows access to the internal information of memory maps.
 It ties together information from the sources of